QUASI EXPERIMENTS

 NATURAL EXPERIMENTS VERSUS NON-EQUIVALENT QUASI-EXPERIMENTS

+Many teachers and students confuse natural experiments with non-equivalent quasi-experiments because neither type of experiment can randomly allocate participants to conditions and, as a result, have non-equivalent groups (group differences).
+Superficially, they look similar.
+However, the independent variable has a fundamentally different cause, and this distinction is often insufficiently understood.
+The crucial difference concerns control over the independent variable.
 In a natural experiment, the independent variable occurs naturally.
 The researcher does not create, choose, or manipulate it.
 The researcher simply studies an event or condition that already exists in the real world.
 For example, looking at PTSD in New Yorkers before and after 9/11.
-Clearly, the researcher did not manipulate or cause 9/11 to happen (this would be insane) but is studying this devastating event nevertheless, but cannot randomise participants to before 9/11 and after 9/11.
+Clearly, the researcher did not manipulate or cause 9/11 to happen (this would be insane), but is studying this devastating event nevertheless and cannot randomise participants to before 9/11 and after 9/11.
+The most common form of quasi-experiment is used when random assignment is not possible or ethical, for example, using different therapies in different hospitals, resulting in groups that may differ on key characteristics before any treatment is applied.
+In a non-equivalent quasi-experiment, however, the researcher manipulates or selects the independent variable but cannot randomly allocate participants to conditions.
+The researcher is deliberately testing something, even though randomisation is not possible.

 HODGES AND TIZARD AS A NATURAL EXPERIMENT

+Hodges and Tizard’s study of institutionalised children provides a clear example of a natural experiment.
 The independent variable was whether children who grew up in an institution were either adopted, sent back to their original homes, or stayed at the institution.
 These circumstances already arose in real-life social and caregiving situations.
 Hodges and Tizard simply studied the long-term effects of naturally occurring differences in early attachment experience.
+In addition, the researcher did not randomly assign children to these conditions, as this would have been extremely unethical.
+If an IV occurs naturally, participants are also assigned to conditions.
+Randomisation is not possible because the groups pre-existed.
+Natural experiments are retrospective.

 WHY NON-EQUIVALENT QUASI-EXPERIMENTS ARE DIFFERENT